DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

     * divides data into segments (TCP)/ datagrams (UDP) that are easier to manage and transmit
     * Session Rules
       * Specify how much data each segment can contain
-      * How to verify message integrity
+      * How to verify message integrity (checksums)
       * How to determine whether data has been lost
     * Protocol operating at L4:
       * Transmission Control Protocol (TCP)
+        * Reliable, Connection-Oriented
       * User Datagram Protocol (UDP)
+        * Not-Reliable, Best Effort, Fast, Connectionless
       * Transport Layer Security (TLS)
+    * TCP 3-Way Handshake happens here
+    * SYN Floods can occur here and session hijacking
   * [**Network Layer (3)**](http://www.highteck.net/EN/Network/OSI_Network_Layer.html)
     * responsible for logical addressing and performing routing
     * logical addressing occurs when an address is assigned and used by software or a protocol rather than being provided and controlled by hardware